SkygearIO/guides/README.md

     some swift code
     ```

-Note: Currently it only supports two languages; the behaviour will be unexpected
+Note: Currently it only supports two languages; the behavior will be unexpected
 if there are more consecutive different language fenced code blocks.
 You can insert paragraphs and text between the codes to avoid this.